shridhar1504/Mall-Customers-Clustering-DataScience-Project/README.md

 6. ### Cluster Analysis:
    Analyze the characteristics and traits of each customer segment to gain insights into their preferences, needs, and behaviors.
 Compare the clusters to identify distinct groups and their unique characteristics.
+## Conclusion :
+Achieved in a developing a clustering model to group the cluster based on the given data.